 You start and stop the services and get into the details like described above.

 Here is an example of an error.
 I have created a table in my source database that does not exist in the target.
 This break the replication.
 I can use the list of critical events to figure out what went wrong:

 Also, if you go into the details of the replicat process, and switch to the report tab, you can find even more details:

 You can also find more logs on the GoldenGate host in the directories:

-With Oracle GoldenGate Microservices Architecture it is actually not that hard to get an overview of the replication process.
+With Oracle GoldenGate Microservices Architecture it is easy to get an overview of the replication process.
 There are nice graphical overviews and you can even get detailed information and statistics.

 - Physical Online Migration and Testing

 - Physical Online Migration of Very Large Databases

 - Logical Online Migration and Testing

 - Logical Online Migration of Very Large Databases